Italian Sausage, Zucchini, and Macaroni Soup (with low-carb pasta)

 Italian Sausage, Zucchini, and Macaroni Soup is something I’ve made for years for Denny family parties and it’s always a hit!
 And we’ve updated this recipe to use Fiber Gourmet Light Elbows, which makes this soup only about 9 net carbs per serving!

-This Italian Sausage, Zucchini, and Macaroni Soup is favorite soup that I first made years ago, and since then I’ve made it many times for family get-togethers, or for my annual New Year’s Day soup party.
-It’s perfect for this time of year when the nights are getting cooler, but there’s still zucchini from the garden, but this is also a recipe that’s worth buying a couple of small zucchinis!
+This Italian Sausage, Zucchini, and Macaroni Soup is long-time favorite soup recipe, and I’ve made it many times for family get-togethers, or for my annual New Year’s Day soup party.
+It’s perfect for the time of year when the nights are getting cooler, but there’s still zucchini from the garden, but this is also a recipe that’s worth buying a couple of small zucchinis!

 And when we wanted to update the photos for this soup, Kara and I decided to experiment with using Fiber Gourmet Light Elbows (affiliate link) for the macaroni in the soup!
 We also used a little more ground Italian Sausage, and those changes brought the carb count down to about 9 net carbs per serving, which I bet is going to make this soup a lot more appealing to lots of you.